UnaCloud/UnaCloud2/README.md

 * Allow communication by TCP in two different ports of your preference.
 * Allow communication by HTTP in configured port for Tomcat.
 * Allocate file FileManager.war in webapps Tomcat folder.
-* Create a folder which works as repository for virtual machine files.
+* Create a folder which works as repository for image files.
 * Set ports, repository path, and URL in config.properties file.
 * Allocate config.properties file in path of your preference.
 * Set an environment variable PATH_CONFIG pointing to configuration file.